butfirstchai.com

 In homemade granola, you have the flexibility to choose from various oils based on your preferences and dietary considerations.
 Commonly used oils for granola include: Olive oil, coconut oil, vegetable oil, canola oil and grapeseed oil.

-Looking for other recipes using tahini?
+Looking for other sweet snack recipes?
 Try these:

 📖 Recipe Card